Harsh0707/paper-deploymentpattern/README.md

  * Packer implements parallelization of all the processes that it implements
  * With Packer we supply Amazon’s API keys locally.
 The temporary keys that are created when the instance is spun up are removed after the instance is provisioned, for increased security.
  * Testing Before Creating Server Images

+ Packer helped solve the problem of automating server image creation.
+We still thought there was room for improvements in terms of testing whether the instance was provisioned correctly, so we began using ServerSpec.